SaurabhKMistry/typeahead-app/README.md

 ## Alternate System Design Option

-I was contemlating one more way to solve typeahead requirement efficiently.
-In cases like this when there are 2 promising approaches, I most often do a quick POC with both the approaches and then based on data points choose one over the other.
+There is one more very efficient approach to solve typeahead requirement efficiently.
+Typically I would do a quick POC with both the approaches and then based on data points choose one over the other.
 I did not get enough time to finish the POC for this second approach.
-Nnevertheless I manage to one critical component code complete.
-It is already in Github to review.
+Nnevertheless I have one critical component fully coded and working.
+It is already in Github for review.

 In this second approach,